 “He needs to figure something out.
 Maybe a new teammate will be helpful.
 A slower teammate.
 He needs to find a way to go faster.”

 Sergey Sirotkin replaced the retiring Massa the following year and Stroll did alright, so maybe Villeneuve had a point.
 But our favourite thing about this quote is that he offers no reasoning as to why a slower teammate would help, just that it would.

 There’s nothing unusual about ex-drivers complaining about the current state of F1.
-‘It was better in my day!’ is the opinion that’s often danced.
-It’s no surprise the Villeneuve has complained vociferously about F1 rules - the difference is that he did it during his F1 career with eye-opening levels of bluntness.
+‘It was better in my day!’ is the opinion that’s often banded about.
+It’s no surprise that Villeneuve has complained vociferously about F1 rules – the difference is that he did it during his F1 career, often with eye-opening levels of bluntness.